-If you cannot work due to a disabling condition involving your hip, you need a Free Consultation with a top A+ rated Hip Disability Lawyer to win your Social Security Disability SSDI SSI claim.
+If you cannot work due to a disabling hip pain, you need a Free Consultation with a top A+ rated Hip Disability Lawyer to win your Social Security Disability SSDI SSI claim.

-Although a hip replacement by itself sounds disabling, the Social Security Administration (SSA) will deny hip disability claims for a variety of reasons including:
+Although hip pain and hip replacement by itself sounds disabling, the Social Security Administration (SSA) will deny hip disability claims for a variety of reasons including:

 - Your condition is not severe enough to prevent you from working.